📊 Make Your Own Machine Part 10: How I Track My Trades and Calculate ROI (Without a Finance Degree)

 In the next post, we’ll talk about how to grow this into a snowball — reinvesting premiums to build more income over time.

-That’s when this goes from fun… to powerful.
+That’s when this goes from fun

 👉 Up Next: [Post 8: How to Reinvest Premiums to Grow Your Share Count]